WSMomo/counterWall/README.md

 ## Usage

-When you run the code, you will see the counter and the wall with bricks.
-The counter value starts at 0 and can be incremented or decremented by clicking the '+' and '-' buttons respectively.
-When the counter value is positive, the bricks on the wall are red; when it is negative, they turn green.
+When you open the app, the counter is at zero and the wall is without bricks.
+By increasing or decreasing the counter value with the corresponding buttons (+/-), bricks are added or removed from the wall accordingly.
+They become white and are created from the top left if the value is positive, or black and from the bottom right if the value is negative.
+If the wall exceeds 100 bricks (positive or negative), the bricks will continue to increase without leaving the wall, but the wall will become scrollable.

 ## Screenshots